Research & Evaluation

-From 2004 to 2009 the Center for Media Literacy’s curriculum, Beyond Blame: Challenging Violence in the Media underwent a rigorous evaluation study conducted by researchers at the Southern California Injury Prevention Research Center.
-The goal of study was to assess whether or not a comprehensive media literacy intervention could mitigate the negative effects of exposure to media violence and reduce the risk for aggression and violence among middle school children.
+CML is pleased to have participated in one of the largest longitudinal studies on media literacy education ever conducted.
+From 2004 to 2009 the CML's curriculum, Beyond Blame: Challenging Violence in the Media underwent a rigorous longitudinal evaluation study conducted by researchers at the Southern California Injury Prevention Research Center.
+The goal of study was to assess whether or not a comprehensive media literacy intervention could increase students' knowledge levels and affect their attitudes and behaviors, as well as to mitigate the negative effects of exposure to media violence and reduce the risk for aggression and violence among middle school children.
 The research was funded by a grant from the Centers for Disease Control and Prevention.

 The largest implementation of Beyond Blame: Challenging Violence in the Media took place from 2007-2009 academic years: 20 middle schools from seven school districts in Los Angeles County took part in implementing the program as part of UCLA's evaluation study of the curriculum.
 More than 2000 students participated, with about 50 teachers and administrators involved in the program